hotfix-houdini/block-party/README.md

 ```

-A large mermaid graph with various blocks:
+and a large mermaid graph with various blocks:
 ```csharp
 var sum = 0.0;
 var unbuiltPipeline = new DataflowBuilder<int>()